blackpeps/dbmslab2023/10. Practise of SQL TCL commands Rollback, commit, savepoint/readme.md

 ## AIM

-To implement SQL TCL commands like Rollback, Commit, Save point.
+To implement SQL TCL commands like Rollback, Commit, and Save point.

 ## Theory